Pergola Landscaping With Potted Plants

 Plan Ahead for Potted Plant Arrangements

-If you’re still in the planning stages for your outdoor structure, you’ll want to consider a wide range of wood pergola designs and make sure you have a solid pergola base by using concrete footings for your pergola.
+If you’re still in the planning stages for your outdoor structure and potted plant arrangements, you’ll want to consider a wide range of wood pergola designs and consider when and where the sun will throw shade on surrounding plants.
+The amount of sun and shade in your patio area will determine the selection and variety of plantings.
+Next, you’ll want to make sure you have a solid pergola base by using concrete footings for your pergola.
 You’ll especially need a sturdy pergola foundation if you plan to place your pergola on sloping ground.
 Depending on the available space, you may select the standard pergola dimensions and height or an alternate size.

 Once your outdoor structure is built, take some time to study how and where the sun hits your pergola.
 Knowing where the sunny and shady spots are gives you a better idea of how to design your potted plant arrangements.
 Container gardening can be easy, but it does take some forethought.